We’ve planned the perfect weekend in Singapore for you, mama, whether you’re a foodie, a nature lover or a culture vulture

 Shopaholics will naturally want to be close to Orchard Road.
 Try the Grand Hyatt Singapore (which – bonus! – is also home to the fab Straits Kitchen buffet) or the slightly quieter and oh-so-charming Goodwood Park Hotel.

 For more of a resort feel, just about any hotel on Sentosa should do the trick, although we also give two thumbs up to the fabulous Shangri-La Hotel Singapore, which is ace for families with its huge pool, outdoor pirate ship, spacious Family Suites and amazing indoor play space, Buds.
+Click here for our full roundup of favorite staycation spots!

 Have fun, mamas!